InfluxCommunity/influxdb3-python-cli/README.md

     --token="<your token>" \
     --org="<your org ID>"
     ```

+  The output is the configuration in a `config.json` file.

+- In your editor, create or edit the `config.json` file, and then save it to the directory where you're using the `influx3` command--for example:

+    ```json
+    {
+        "my-config": {
+            "database": "your-database",
+            "host": "your-host",
+            "token": "your-token",
+            "org": "your-org-id",
+            "active": true
+        }
+    }
+    ```

-If you are running against InfluxDB Cloud Serverless, then use the _bucket name_ as the database in your configuration.
+If you're running the CLI against InfluxDB Cloud Serverless, replace `your-database` in the examples with your Cloud Serverless _bucket name_.

-## Run as a Command
+## Run as a command

 ```
 influx3 sql "select * from anomalies"